-Such groups only need an injection of supplemental funds every 3-5 years for revamping now-outdated equipment or technology in order to remain modern, effective, and/or safe.
+Such groups only need an injection of supplemental funds every three to five years to revamp outdated equipment or technology to remain modern, effective and/or safe.
 Examples might include Columbia TV’s need to purchase new cameras or Columbia Kayaking’s need to replace their boats for safety reasons.
 These groups have struggled to finance necessary purchases because of high overhead and historically-based allocations.

-The Capital Investment Fund is capped at $20,000, and awards are granted in the Fall Term and in the Spring Term.
-Student groups who apply during the Fall Term will be expected to make purchases during the Spring Term, and student groups who apply in the Spring Term will be expected to make purchases during the following Fall Term.
-A joint committee of the four student council Vice Presidents of Finance, governing board representatives, and relevant administrators will oversee applications and determine how to allocate funds.
-The funds will come from the budgets of the Columbia College Student Council (CCSC), the Engineering Student Council (ESC), General Studies Student Council (GSSC), and Student Government Association of Barnard (SGA).
+The Capital Investment Fund is capped at $20,000, and awards are granted in the fall and spring.
+Student groups who apply during the fall will be expected to make purchases during the spring.
+Student groups who apply in the spring will be expected to make purchases during the following fall.
+A joint committee of the four student council Vice Presidents of Finance, governing board representatives and relevant administrators will oversee applications and determine how to allocate funds.
+The funds will come from the budgets of the Columbia College Student Council (CCSC), the Engineering Student Council (ESC), General Studies Student Council (GSSC) and Student Government Association of Barnard (SGA).

-Please refer to the Joint Finance Committee web site to review guidelines and apply online.
+Please refer to the Joint Council Co-Sponsorship Committee's funding application to review guidelines and apply online.

 The President’s and Provost’s Student Initiative Fund

 The President’s and Provost’s Student Initiative Fund is available to all recognized Columbia University student organizations.
-It provides financial support to projects which benefit the University community through first-time initiatives that foster inter-group communication, collaboration, and educational programming on campus.
+It provides financial support to projects that benefit the University community through first-time initiatives that foster inter-group communication, collaboration and educational programming on campus.
 While this fund generally supports new and innovative programs, organizations that received funding in the past are encouraged to apply for funding for any new initiatives.